Couche-Tard CEO would love second shot at Carrefour deal

 With a deal effectively blocked, the companies said they had decided instead to examine opportunities for sharing practices on fuel purchases, partnering on private labels and distribution in overlapping networks.

+“This is a better approach.
+We lose neither control nor food safety and opening partnerships that can be fruitful for Carrefour as well as for its Canadian peer,” French Finance Minister Bruno Le Maire told RTL radio.

+Despite its opposition to the takeover of Carrefour by Couche-Tard, France remained open to foreign investments and remained “the most attractive country in Europe for foreign investments,” he added.

-Shares in Carrefour slumped more than 6% in Paris to 15.55 euros on Monday afternoon as the prospect of the 20 euro per share offer evaporated, for now at least.
+Shares in Carrefour closed down 8.9% in Paris to 15.46 euros on Monday as the prospect of the 20 euro per share offer evaporated, for now at least.
 Couche-Tard shares rose 3.4%.

 “In terms of politics, I think we went into this with eyes wide open knowing that this was a risk, and I certainly do believe that the pandemic has heightened the food security issue, particularly in France,” Hannasch said.